patricegautier/unifiZabbix/README.md

 I am now testing and exporting from zabbix server 6.2.
 I am not sure how far backwards compatible those templates are with older versions of Zabbix.

-It may be problematic to import those templates in anything less than 6.2
+It may be problematic to import those templates in anything less than 6.2.
+A couple of people have asked to have a version based on 6.0.
+For now, look at the workaround in https://github.com/patricegautier/unifiZabbix/issues/64

 ## Install jq and expect on your Zabbix server